-\begin{lem} The closure operator $c$ satisfies the Kuratowsky's axioms.
-Namely, we have: {\rm (a)} ${\emptyset}^c = \emptyset$, {\rm (b)} $A \subseteq A^c$, {\rm (c)} $(A^c)^c = A^c$, {\rm (d)} $(A\cup B)^c = A^c \cup B^c$. \end{lem} See \cite[Lemma 12.15]{fu2017} for the proof.
+\begin{lemma} The closure operator $c$ satisfies the Kuratowsky's axioms.
+Namely, we have: {\rm (a)} ${\emptyset}^c = \emptyset$, {\rm (b)} $A \subseteq A^c$, {\rm (c)} $(A^c)^c = A^c$, {\rm (d)} $(A\cup B)^c = A^c \cup B^c$. \end{lemma} See \cite[Lemma 12.15]{fu2017} for the proof.
 This closure operator allows us to define a topology on $\mathcal M^{\rm d}_{k+1,\ell}(\beta)$, called the {\it stable map topology}.
 In the same way as in \cite[Lemma 10.4]{FO}, we can prove that the stable map topology is Hausdorff.
 In the same way as in \cite[Lemma 11.1]{FO}, we can prove that the stable map topology is compact.
-We can define the stable map topology for moduli spaces of pseudo holomorphic spheres or strips in the same way.
+We can define the stable map topology for moduli spaces of pseudo-holomorphic spheres or strips in the same way.